Prenzania/FAANG_weathermood_auth/readme.md

 ## Requirement

 1. (30%) Sign up / sign in with username and password.
-2. (30%) Sign in with google account.
+2. (30%) Sign in with google account. `updated 0524: google sign in button should be shown, but functioning is not necessary`

 ![snapshot](img/3.PNG)